-- 1.4.
-The South Pennine Moors SAC/SPAs SPD has been screened for the need to undertake a sustainability appraisal and strategic environmental assessment (including a Habitat Regulation Assessment) and it has been determined that assessments were not required. - 1.5.
+- 1.2.
+Prior to public consultation on the draft South Pennine Moors SAC/SPAs SPD, the SPD was screened for the need to undertake a sustainability appraisal and strategic environmental assessment (including a Habitat Regulation Assessment).
+It was determined that assessments were not required. - 1.3.
 The determination statements can be viewed on the GMCA website.